entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/angular.md

 ```

 ::: tip Congratulations!
-You’re now running `Angular` in a containerized micro frontend.
+You’re now running `Angular` in a micro frontend.
 :::

 ## Build It